All Products

 Usage notes

-• After a mount target is created, wait until its status changes to Available and then use the volume.
+• After creating a mount target, wait until its Status changes to Available before using the volume.

 • We recommend that you use the NFSv3 file sharing protocol.

 • General-purpose and Extreme NAS file systems have different limits on mounting scenarios, the number of file systems, and file sharing protocols.
-For more information, see Limits.
+For details, see Limits.

-• After you delete a persistent volume (PV) of the subpath type in an ACK Serverless cluster, the subdirectory is not deleted.
-This means that even if the reclaimPolicy of a PV is set to Delete and the PV is deleted, the corresponding directory in the NAS file system is not deleted.
-You need to manually mount the subdirectory and delete it.
+When you delete a persistent volume (PV) of the subpath type in an ACK Serverless cluster, the subdirectory is not deleted — even if reclaimPolicy is set to Delete.
+To remove the directory, manually mount the subdirectory and delete it.

 Billing